Role of Mediation in Oklahoma City Pedestrian Accident Cases

 Pros and Cons of Mediation

-The biggest drawback to mediation is the cost.
+The biggest drawback of mediation is the cost.
 Most mediators charge an hourly fee, and both sides will split the bill They usually do a three- or four-hour minimum charge for a hefty mediation – it is usually about $1,000 for each party.
 Mediation is not necessary unless the parties are just completely unwilling to settle their case.

 The benefits of mediation as opposed to court ae that the case gets settled, but it might not be a number that both sides are happy with.
-They do have more control of the final settlement number versus what a jury may do.
+They do have more control over the final settlement number versus what a jury may do.
 The jury may award less or significantly more, but it takes the risk out of it, and the future cost of going to trial.

 Reach Out to a Pedestrian Attorney Who Understands the Mediation Process

 If you are interested in settling a pedestrian accident case outside of court, it may be helpful to reach out to an attorney who is familiar with the mediation process.
-An experienced lawyer could explain the role of mediation in pedestrian accident cases and work to reach a settlement that is advantageous to the plaintiff.
+An experienced lawyer could explain the role of mediation in Oklahoma City pedestrian accident cases and work to reach a settlement that is advantageous to the plaintiff.
 You do not have to leave your potential compensation in the hands of twelve jurors.
 Reach out to an attorney today to learn more.